imgag/ngs-bits/doc/GSvar/sample_quality_control.md

 ![alt text](qc_plot_metrics2.png)

 ### Checking sample contamination

-The `AF deviation` score indicates sample contamination, by looking at the percentage of SNVs that fall outside the exected allele frequency windows around 0.0, 0.5 or 1.0.
+The `SNV allele frequency deviation` score indicates sample contamination, by looking at the percentage of SNVs that fall outside the expected allele frequency windows around 0.0, 0.5 or 1.0.
 This score should not be used for tumor samples.

-A histogram of the allele frequency can be shown using the button on the right of the score.
+A histogram of the allele frequency can be shown using the button in the main tool bar.
 This example shows how it should look like for a high quality exome.